-Precautions to be taken while waiting for a transplant
+Precautions to be taken while waiting for a liver transplant

 Getting admitted to the hospital for transplant